Chinstrap Penguin vs Western Rockhopper Penguin

 Do Chinstrap Penguins and Western Rockhopper Penguins live in the same area?

-Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula.
-Western Rockhopper Penguins are found in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+No, their ranges do not overlap.
+Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula, while Western Rockhopper Penguins live in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+This geographic separation means they face different environmental pressures and predator communities.